Longitude Act: Background

-As transoceanic travel grew in significance, so did the importance of accurate and reliable navigation at sea.
+As transoceanic travel became ever more relevant, so did the importance of accurate and reliable navigation at sea.
 Scientists and navigators had been working on the problem of measuring longitude for a long time.
 While determining latitude was relatively easy, early ocean navigators had to rely on dead reckoning to find longitude.
-This was particularly inaccurate on long voyages without sight of land and could sometimes lead to tragedy, as during the Scilly naval disaster of 1707 which claimed the lives of nearly 2,000 sailors.
+This was particularly inaccurate on long voyages without sight of land and could sometimes lead to tragedy, as during the Scilly naval disaster of 1707, which claimed the lives of nearly 2,000 sailors.
 This brought the problem of measuring longitude at sea into sharp focus once more.
 Following the Merchants and Seamen Petition, which called for finding an adequate solution and was presented to Parliament in May 1714, the Longitude Act was passed in July 1714.

 For details on many of the efforts towards determining the longitude, see History of longitude.